Jm-Taylor/Tricycle/readme.md

 The navX library also needs to be installed.
 The instructions on the KauaiLabs website are a bit dated and no longer work.
 But following below will allow you to add the library.

+1. Install the navX tools [here](https://www.kauailabs.com/public_files/navx-micro/navx-micro.zip)

-1. Under Gradle Scripts find `build.dependencies.gradle` and open it
+2. Under Gradle Scripts find `build.dependencies.gradle` and open it

-2. Look for the flatDir{} section and add `dirs 'libs', 'C:\\Users\\james\\navx-micro\\android\\libs'` but with your correct directory.
+3. Look for the flatDir{} section and add `dirs 'libs', 'C:\\Users\\james\\navx-micro\\android\\libs'` but with your correct directory.
 AKA replace james with your username.

-3. In the same file is the dependencies{} section.
+4. In the same file is the dependencies{} section.
 Add `compile (name:'navx_ftc-release', ext:'aar')` at the bottom.

-4. Hit the sync now on the Gradle message or hit the elephant icon in the top right to sync the Gradle files.
+5. Hit the sync now on the Gradle message or hit the elephant icon in the top right to sync the Gradle files.

 ## Adding the code